23.2 Cargo Command-Line Interface

 In debug mode, artifacts go into target/debug

 .
-Incremental compilation is enabled, so only the files you modify (and their dependents) are recompiled.
+Incremental compilation is enabled, so only modified files (and any that depend on them) are recompiled.

 Release Mode